c19witness/uk-covid19-inquiry/2023-10-16_module-2/9_Professor_Andrew_Hayward.rst

 **Counsel Inquiry**: Correct, so you were on a subgroup to the original SAGE subgroup.
 When were you involved in the transmission subgroup?

-**Professor Andrew Hayward**: Well, initially that started as what was called the Public Health England transmission group which was convened, I think, if I remember rightly, in October, and then it was transposed into a subgroup of a subgroup of SAGE, and its remit was really -- rather than the main EMG group, which was looking at sort of theoretical considerations as to how Covid would spread in different environments, understanding things like viral excretion, how it ends up on surfaces, et cetera -- this group was really convened to look at the epidemiological evidence, ie more studies of -- that had measured how Covid was being transmitted in different populations in different settings, et cetera, and to advise on that.
+**Professor Andrew Hayward**: Well, initially that started as what was called the Public Health England transmission group which was convened, I think, if I remember rightly, in October, and then it was transposed into a subgroup of a subgroup of SAGE, and its remit was really -- rather than the main EMG group, which was looking at sort of theoretical considerations as to how Covid would spread in different environments, understanding things like viral excretion, how it ends up on :outline:`surfaces`, et cetera -- this group was really convened to look at the epidemiological evidence, ie more studies of -- that had measured how Covid was being transmitted in different populations in different settings, et cetera, and to advise on that.

 **Counsel Inquiry**: I think we may come back to the work of the transmission group in due course, which is probably related to some of your studies.
 But in relation to your involvement, that transmission subgroup and NERVTAG, you weren't on the full SAGE group; is that correct?